FarronF/limerick-council-meetings/meetings/2024/05/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th March 2024.md

 emergency funding to help support the funding of repair works to roads in the local authority

-area which are affected by recent bad weather.---
+area which are affected by recent bad weather.
+---
 2

 2.